 Only try this technique if you’re going for a fullscreen layout that moves away from a traditional grid design.

-A working vertical navigation isn’t easy to create from scratch.
-It’s also tricky to get it working in responsive designs.
-However if you’re curious to experiment and willing to try new ideas then vertical navs can be a refreshing twist on traditional websites.
+A working vertical navigation isn’t easy to create from scratch, and it's tricky to get it working in responsive designs.
+However if you’re curious to experiment and willing to try new ideas then vertical navs can be a refreshing twist.

 05. Globally hidden menus